glromeo/esbuild-sass-plugin/README.md

 ```

 ### ImportMapper Option
-Function to customize re-map import path, both `import` in ts code and `@import`
+A function to customize/re-map the import path, both `import` statements in JavaScript/TypeScript code and `@import`
-in scss coverd.
+in Sass/SCSS are covered.
 You can use this option to re-map import paths like tsconfig's `paths` option.

 e.g. given this `tsconfig.json` which maps image files paths